jedaademola/angularpouchdb/README.md

 Traverse the left subtree by recursively calling the in-order function.
 Display the data part of the root (or current node).
 Traverse the right subtree by recursively calling the in-order function.
-In a search tree, in-order traversal retrieves data in sorted order.[4]
+In a search tree, in-order traversal retrieves data in sorted order.

 Post-order
 Traverse the left subtree by recursively calling the post-order function.